 By the way, I trusted my gut and instead of getting a plastic surgeon to close it, I let the mohs surgeon Jonathan Lopez MD do it.
 He is here in Tampa and I would recommend him 100% to anyone.
 If any of you find yourself in this situation, I hope this post brings you peace, because you WILL look better!
 And if it happens to be on your nose your whole face may even look different during the healing process but DO NOT WORRY you will be fine.
-I found a blogger who also had mohs surgery on her nose and her blog post really kept me going.
-If you would like to read it click here.
+I found a blogger over at Mel’s kitchen who also had mohs surgery on her nose and her blog post really kept me going.

 I am now looking into not just better sunscreens but non toxic ones, and non toxic make up as well!
 So far I am going with Nature’s Brand ,their sunscreens are non toxic, organic ingredients, NON GMO, and reasonably priced.
 They are also free of phthalates, parabens, and preservatives.